nikotpab/esp32-transmilenio-ollama-bot/README.md

 # Bogotá Public Transit Route Bot (TransMilenio/SITP)

-Distributed IoT system for public transit route consultation in Bogota, Colombia.
+Distributed IoT system for public transit route consultation in Bogotá, Colombia.
 The system integrates an ESP32 microcontroller, Telegram messaging platform, and a proxy server with natural language processing capabilities.

 ## Table of Contents